-Students in good academic standing who have completed only some categories in the 33-credit hour core component will be certified for those categories they complete.
-For example, a student who has completed the nine-hour Social Interaction requirement of the AA/AS degree may be certified as having met the General Education Transfer Policy's nine-hour Behavior/Social Science requirement.
+Students in good academic standing who have completed only some categories in the 33-credit hour component will be certified for those categories they complete.
+For example, a student who has completed the six-hour Arts & Humanities requirement of the AA/AS degree may be certified as having met the General Education Transfer Policy's six-hour Arts & Humanities requirement.
 Students with "category" certification and/or additional coursework must fulfill the remaining general education requirements for the bachelor degree program.